apache/geode/PDX-Serialization-Internals.md

     | HEADER | LENGTH  | DSID | ID |  FIELDS  |  OFFSETS  |

- * **HEADER**   - This is just a magic number to tell gemfire this is a PDX object as opposed to an object serialized in some other format.
+ * **HEADER**   - This is just a magic number to tell Geode this is a PDX object as opposed to an object serialized in some other format.
  * **DSID**     - The distributed system id for the system that generated this type.
  * **ID**  - An id that uniquely identifies what PDX type is used to deserialize this data.
  * **FIELDS**   - The actual data.
 Fixed sized fields are written in the number of bytes needed for the field, for example an int takes 4 bytes.
 Variable length fields (eg a string) are written with a length followed by field data.